N0nki/dotfiles/common/tmux-op-secure/README.md

 2. Enable biometric unlock in app settings
 3. Sign in once: `op signin`

+### OTP code not found

+Error: "Failed to get OTP code - This item may not have OTP/2FA configured"

+This means the selected 1Password item doesn't have a TOTP field.
+To fix:
+1. Open the item in 1Password app
+2. Add a one-time password field (Edit > Add More > One-Time Password)
+3. Scan QR code or enter secret key
+4. Try retrieving OTP again with `prefix + o`

 ## Comparison with tmux-1password

 | Feature | tmux-op-secure | tmux-1password |